Robotic Contact Juggling

 \section{Contact Juggling Motion Planning}

 In this section the rolling dynamics equations are used to plan rolling motions that bring the hand and object from an initial state $\Z_\mathrm{start}$ to a goal state $\Z_\mathrm{goal}$.
-This builds on our previous work in \cite{Woodruff2020} where we demonstrate an iterative planning method for kinematic rolling between smooth objects (the relative rolling velocities are directly controlled).
-The two primary differences in this implementation are: (1) we replace the kinematic equations of motion with the higher-dimensional dynamic-rolling equations; (2) we incorporate nonlinear constraints to enforce positive normal forces and bounded frictional wrenches.
+This extends our previous work~\cite{Woodruff2020} where we demonstrated an iterative planning method for kinematic rolling between smooth objects (the relative rolling velocities are directly controlled).
+The two primary differences in this implementation are (1) we replace the kinematic equations of motion with the higher-dimensional dynamic rolling equations, and (2) we incorporate nonlinear constraints to enforce positive normal forces and bounded frictional wrenches.

-An ``admissible'' trajectory is defined as a set of states and controls $\xi(t) = (\Z(t),\bdV{h}(t))$, from $t = 0$ to the final time $t = t_f$, that satisfies the rolling dynamics equation~\eqref{eq:rolling_dynamics_affine} and the contact wrench limits.
-A ``valid'' trajectory is defined as an admissible trajectory that also satisfies $\Z_\mathrm{error}(t_f) < \eta$, where $\eta$ is the tolerance on the final state error and $\Z_\mathrm{error}(t_f) = ||\Z(t_f) - \Z_\mathrm{goal} ||$, where $|| \cdot ||$ corresponds to a weighted norm that puts state errors in common units.
+An admissible trajectory is defined as a set of states and controls $\xi(t) = (\Z(t),\bdV{h}(t))$, from $t = 0$ to the final time $t = t_f$ that satisfies the rolling dynamics Eq.~\eqref{eq:rolling_dynamics_affine} and the contact wrench limits in Eq.~\eqref{eq:contact_wrench}.
+A valid trajectory is defined as an admissible trajectory that also satisfies $\Z_\mathrm{error}(t_f) < \eta$, where $\eta$ is the tolerance on the final state error and $\Z_\mathrm{error}(t_f) = ||\Z(t_f) - \Z_\mathrm{goal} ||$, where $|| \cdot ||$ corresponds to a weighted norm that puts state errors in common units.
 (Throughout the rest of this paper, we use the Euclidean norm.)
 The motion planning problem can be stated as: \\